Is life insurance a good investment?

 When you’ve already maxed out your retirement funds

-For the same reasons that cash value life insurance isn’t a great investment, relying on cash value to supplement retirement income isn’t recommended for most people.
+For the same reasons that cash value life insurance isn’t a great investment, relying on the cash value to supplement retirement income isn’t recommended for most people.

 In these cases, a cash value policy could make sense if you also need life insurance coverage and can afford the high premiums of a cash value policy.